Home

 When Should You Use Gopher Poisons?

 Gophers won’t go away on their own.
 If you have plants, they have a reason to stay.
 They are not content to coexist with you.
+They rule their range.
+Their eating is destructive.
 They keep on digging.
-Their digging anywhere is a nuisance.
-In a lawn, it’s a disaster.
-Their eating is destructive.
-Do you need help controlling them?

-Gopher poisons are very effective.
-Many people consider them a more convenient control method than trapping.
-Poison bait also can provide long term residual control.
-Bait that is not found or eaten immediately can still be potent at a later date when the next batch of gophers comes along.
+Poison can provide long term residual control.
+Bait that is not found or eaten immediately may still be potent at a later date when the next batch of gophers comes along.

 This ease of use and effectiveness must be contrasted with safety concerns regarding the use of poison for gopher killing.
-Evaluate the information in this entire article on choosing and using gopher poisons.
-Then decide if poison bait is the best option for your situation.

 Tips For Choosing Gopher Poisons

 How do you know if gopher poisons or bait works?
 You won’t usually see a dead gopher.
 The only way you discover your success rate is by not seeing any new gopher activity (until the next varmint moves in).
-They usually stay and die in their tunnel or burrow, which is the preferred result.
-Gopher poisons could cause secondary poisoning of a predator animal which picked up the carcass.

-The most common type of gopher poisons is strychnine.
 It is typically applied as a coating on different types of seed grains.
 You might think that would deter a gopher from eating it.
 But grain seems to be a delicacy for them.
 It is not uncommon for them to relocate part of what they find in a tunnel into their storage burrow.
 This means a later generation of gophers will have a surprise in store for them.

-This poison is very potent and lasts a long time.
-A hawk, owl, cat or dog could be sickened or die from any poison that is in the gopher stomach or even in the muscle tissue.
 Please take extra precautions to ensure that children and pets do not have access to these baits, before or after you dispense them.
 Strychnine is not selective.
 It kills pets every year, so be careful!

 Consider also that while these gopher poisons may have minimal environmental impact in your landscape, being used in relatively small amounts, they are not recommended for use in the vicinity of your vegetable garden or near fruit trees.